Close Menu

 Oct.
 15: Approval notification, or request for additional information/modification, will be issued to faculty leaders who submitted all proposal requirements above.

-October-December: OCP staff works with faculty leaders on program logistics and further budget development.
+October-December: Development of program logistics and budget.
 Faculty leaders begin general promotion of the program to students.

-February-March: Off-Campus Programs Fair and formal application period.
+February-March: Study Abroad Fair and formal application period.

 Faculty Leader Admin Access: OCP Application Portal

-Faculty leaders of currently approved off-campus programs will use the new Via study abroad portal to view their applicants and make admissions decisions.
-Faculty leaders must first receive the admin user invitation from the OCP office prior to being able to log in.
-This admin user invitation will be distributed after the faculty leader training held in February.
+Faculty leaders of currently approved programs will use the new Via study abroad portal to view their applicants and make admissions decisions.
+Faculty leaders must first receive the admin user invitation from the Via system prior to being able to log in.
+This admin user invitation will be distributed after the required faculty leader training.

 OCP Non-Participant Request Form